RodNSS/Nashville_Airbnb_Neighborhood_Crime_Exploration/README.md

 This application aims to function as both a crime map for Nashville, TN as well as a visualization of Airbnb properties in relation to surrounding crime incidents.
-Currently, the app pulls about 3 months of crime data from the API and plots them on a map in clusters that can be filtered by crime type and date of occurrence.
+Currently, the app pulls about 3 months of crime data from the API and plots the instances on a map in clusters that can be filtered by crime type and date of occurrence.
 The dark purple to light green dots on the map are Airbnb properties that are color coded based on the amount of crimes that have taken place within a quarter mile of each property.

 For best viewing experience, enter full screen mode on your browser and uncheck "Always Show Toolbar in Full Screen."
 I built the app using a 15 inch screen (2880 x 1800) and a 27 inch external monitor (3840 X 2160) but I realize the layout may look